 The State of Kuwait is a sovereign country in West Asia on the northwestern part of the Persian Gulf.
 Situated in the northeastern part of the Arabian Peninsula, Kuwait has a desert topography; however, despite having the least-hospitable desert, the country is rich in oil.

-See the fact file below for more information on the Kuwait or alternatively, you can download our 24-page Kuwait worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Kuwait or alternatively, you can download our 24-page Kuwait worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 - Kuwait, with Kuwait City as its capital city, is located on the Arabian Peninsula and is part of the Arab states.
 It is bordered to the north and west by Iraq and to the south by Saudi Arabia.
 On its eastern side lies the Persian Gulf thus, the country is one of the major trading hubs in West Asia due to its nearness to the gulf.

 - Kuwait is a small country with a land area of 6,880 mi2 (17,818 km2).
 Due to its location, most of its land is made up of the Arabian Desert, one of the driest and least-friendly deserts in the world.

 - Kuwait has nine islands with Būbiyān and Al-Warbah as the largest, but both are uninhabited.
 Amongst the islands, Faylakah is the only one inhabited.

 - Kuwait has an arid climate.
 It experiences some of the hottest summers on earth, but a relatively cold winter season compared to other countries located in the Persian Gulf.

 - Due to its desert topography, the land area in Kuwait considered as arable is less than 1%, with sparse vegetation located along the coastline.

 - Kuwait does not have a permanent source of fresh water such as rivers.
 It relies mainly on the process of water desalination, as they have wadis or riverbeds that only have waters during periods of heavy rains.